Jericho Jewish Center

 The Jericho Jewish Center is a Conservative congregation and synagogue located at 430 North Broadway, Jericho, New York, in the United States.

+History

 The congregation was established in 1955, when it began meeting on a local private estate.
 Construction of the Jericho Jewish Center synagogue began in June 1959, and was completed in 1960.
 The Iken STEM Science Academy Preschool, housed in the Jericho Jewish Center, opened in 2016.

 In 2022 it was reported that the congregation's attempts to consolidate with a nearby Conservative congregation, the Woodbury Jewish Center, failed and that the future of the Jericho Jewish Center was uncertain.
 Rabbi Matthew Abelson stood down from his position following a vote to merge the congregations.

+Rabbi Michel Abitbol served as rabbi of the congregation from February 1, 2025 until April 11, 2026.